ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

 ### T2: Complete Selected Exercises from [Algebraic Topology](https://pi.math.cornell.edu/~hatcher/AT/AT.pdf)
 > [!IMPORTANT]
-> **T2** is a review of the fundamentals of Algebraic Topology to be strongly equipped for the extending the relevant distributed computing frameworks.
+> **T2** is a review of the fundamentals of Algebraic Topology to be strongly equipped for extending the relevant distributed computing frameworks.

 - **Starts:** T1 + 0 months
 - **Depends on:** $\emptyset$